 **Meals feature slow-cooked, comfort food prepared using produce and products from local gardeners, butchers, and fishermen.

 Since 1998, artists and writers have been having that conversation — inspiring and supporting each other as they have worked through their own creative processes.
-To extend the conversation, this web site includes comments, excerpts and samples of their work, and web links to the creative community of people who have been in residence.
-May they and their work inspire and support yours.
+Hands down, the best part of being Anam Cara’s director is getting to know the writers- and artists-in residence (now over 1,000) and their work.

 *The name Anam Cara means "soul friend" in Irish; it was chosen, in part, to pay tribute to the work and writing of John O'Donohue.